-There are two lines that stretch across Cook Inlet waters; Cook Inlet Gas Gathering System pipeline from East Kenai to West Kenai and Tesoro Alaska Pipeline from Kenai to Anchorage.
+There are two lines that stretch across Cook Inlet waters; Cook Inlet Gas Gathering System pipeline from East Kenai to West Kenai and Marathon Alaska Pipeline from Kenai to Anchorage.
 The table below lists subsea pipelines in Cook Inlet.
 Keep in mind that this is not an exhaustive list and may not account for some lines that has been abandoned between 1964 and 2017.
 There are approximately 48 subsea pipelines.
 Figure 6 is a map of Cook Inlet Platforms and Infrastructure.
+For an update on the Cook Inlet Pipeline Infrastructure Assessment, click on the following link: www.circac.org.